The only way to TRULY learn how to make documentaries is…..

 This is a list of the footage and interviews you’ll need to make your movie.
 Think of it as your list of “ingredients”.
 Depending on the complexity of your project, you may or may not need to create a budget.

 A word about interviews.
 You may be tempted to put a lot of people on your interview wish list.
 Again, there are no rules because each documentary has its own set of circumstances (maybe there’s a reason to interview 100 people), but in general, it’s hard for an audience to get to know more than 7-8 “characters” within one movie.
 So even if you interview 100 people, don’t be surprised if you are only able to fit a fraction of them into your movie.
-Of course, there’s always the Bonus Features section on your DVD. ;)
+Of course, there’s always the Bonus Features section on your DVD or Social. ;)

 Start Shooting